bkleinen/bkleinen.github.io/classes/ws2019/m-wt1-webapplications/index.md

 ## Meetings and Time

-The class is a practical class; we only meet once a week for 2hrs (see LSF) - but it has **5 ECTS Points**, which means that you will have to devote 125-150 h altogether for this class - with 17 weeks in the semester this is something about 7.5 - 9 hrs or roughly one day each week!
+The class is a practical class; we only meet once a week for 2.25 hrs (see LSF) - but it has **5 ECTS Points**, which means that you will have to devote 125-150 h altogether for this class - with 17 weeks in the semester this is something about 7.5 - 9 hrs or roughly one day each week!

+## Class Requirements

+You need to do 2 Practical Projects (6 Weeks) and 1 Presentation for this class.
+Concise Dokumentation (in the wiki) will be an integral part of the projects and presentations.
+Grading schemes containing lists & structures for project documentation will be developed collectively and openly available.

+{% comment %}
 ## Schedule

 As I'll be away from Berlin for the first two weeks of this term, our first actual meeting will be on Thursday, Oct.
 22. Thus, the first two weeks will be e-learning: